jtcdbob/jtcdbob.github.io/_posts/2016-8-24-HA4300-Lecture-Notes.md

 US is the largest wine consumption country.

 Two magazines:

 * _Wine spectator_
 * _Decanter_

 ### Wine consumption:
 Total wine consumption:

 * Red 43.7\%
 * White 49.6\%
 * Blush 6.6\%

 White: Chandonnay, Pinot Grigio/Gris, Moscato, Sanvignon Blanc, Riesling

-Red: Cabernet Sauvignon
+Red: Cabernet Sauvignon, Merlot, Pinot Noir, Zinfandel, Syrah/Shiraz
-Merlog
-Pinot Noir
-Zinfandel
-Syrah/Shiraz

 White Zinfandel

 **!
 Perfect area for growing grapes: 30-50 N. and S. **

 ### Categories for coutries
-New world - < 400 years of histories.
+New world - less than 400 years of histories.
 E.g. America, New Zealand, Chile, ...

-Old world - > 400 years of commericial histories.
+Old world - more than 400 years of commericial histories.
 E.G. France, Germany, Spain, Moroco, ...

 Grey zones - China, India (long histories but not commericially selling wine)

 ** Viticulture - the growing of grapes **

 ** Viniculture - the making of the wine **

 ### The steps in making wine